kpalok/Digifab/README.md

 ## Introductory report
-Cat food dispenser with bluetooth connection and controllable with a phone app.

-At First the idea was to be able to control the feeding times from a distance through an app and internet connection.
+Cat food dispenser with bluetooth connection and controllable with a phone app.\n At First the idea was to be able to control the feeding times from a distance through an app and internet connection.
 It appeared to be a little bit too difficult to achieve so instead we settled to use bluetooth.